- Activity Level: moderate

 - Watchdog: aware

-Bernese Mountain Dog Mix Breed Profile
+Bernese Mountain Dog Mix Dog Breed Information

 The Bernese Mountain Dog Mix is a cross between a Bernese Mountain Dog and another dog breed.
 Should they take after their Bernese Mountain Dog parent, they will be a large, fluffy, energetic, playful, and friendly dog that makes a great family pet.